Compare train tickets from Phoenix to Austin

 Amtrak is the largest passenger railroad service in America, offering daily intercity trains to hundreds of destinations across the contiguous United States, as well as several cities in Canada.
 Every Amtrak train comes equipped with comfortable seats with extra legroom, as well as several four-seat areas with tables in the middle.
 In addition, each car has a freshly cleaned restroom, free WiFi and power outlets at every seat.
 There are also snack bars where you can purchase drinks or food during your journey.
 On average, there are 1 Amtrak trains from Phoenix to Austin every day, as well as 2 trips on the weekends, with prices starting from £110.

 Frequently Asked Questions

-Is it safe to travel by train from Phoenix to Austin right now?
+Is it safe to travel by train from Phoenix to Austin during the COVID-19 pandemic?

 Can you take a train all the way from Phoenix to Austin?

 How long is the train journey from Phoenix to Austin?

 The distance between Phoenix and Austin is approximately 868 miles, or 1398 kilometers.
 The average train journey between these two cities takes 27 hours and 52 minutes, although the absolute fastest you could get there is 27 hours and 38 minutes.